 The State Board of Education is charged with adopting the Tennessee Academic Standards.
-At minimum, standards are reviewed every six years.
-While academic standards establish desired learning outcomes, curriculum provides instructional programming designed to help students reach these outcomes.
+At a minimum, standards are reviewed every six years.
+While academic standards establish desired learning outcomes, the curriculum provides instructional programming designed to help students reach these outcomes.
 Districts locally establish curricular programs that support student mastery of the Tennessee Academic Standards while reflecting unique community values.
 Instructional practices provide each student with the best opportunity to meet these standards by supporting the learning needs of each student.

 Here are some key facts about the Tennessee State Standards:

 - The Tennessee State Standards are expectations for student outcomes in the core subjects of mathematics, reading/language arts, social studies, and science.

 - They are clear, consistent, understandable, and rigorous.

 - The Tennessee State Standards are not curriculum.
 Curriculum decisions, like which textbooks to purchase and which books students should read, will continue to be made locally.

 - The standards focus on the real-world skills and critical thinking that will prepare students for college and careers.

 - The effort to create the standards was a state-led initiative, and Tennessee has been involved from the beginning.